Help For Students & Campus Partners

 |Value||Up to £500|

-A cheque is presented by the Crichton Foundation to two outstanding students from Dumfries and Galloway College at the College Awards Ceremony held in November each year.
-Both students also share a shield which celebrates their achievements.
+A cheque is presented by the Crichton Foundation toone or two outstanding students from Dumfries and Galloway College at the College Awards Ceremony held in November each year.
+The student(s) is also presented with a shield which celebrates their achievements.

-The first award is presented to a student whom the College judges has achieved excellence in their Higher National studies and enrolled on a Higher Education course at one of the Universities at the Crichton.
+An award may be presented to a student whom the College judges has achieved excellence in their Higher National studies and enrolled on a Higher Education course at one of the Universities at the Crichton.

-The second award is presented to a student whom the College considers to have overcome adversity in order to progress and who has enrolled on a course of Higher Education at one of the Universities at the Crichton.
+An additional award may be presented to a student whom the College considers to have overcome adversity in order to progress and who has enrolled on a course of Higher Education at one of the Universities at the Crichton.

 Elizabeth Crichton Postgraduate Award